eu-digital-identity-wallet/eudi-doc-attestation-rulebooks-catalog/template/attestation-rulebook-template.md

 [RULEBOOK AUTHOR TO DEFINE THE ATTESTATION TYPE]

-*Additionally, when specifying new attributes existing conventions for attribute identifier values and attribute syntaxes SHOULD be considered (see ARB_07 in [Topic 12]).*
+*Additionally, when specifying new attributes, existing conventions for attribute identifier values and attribute syntaxes SHOULD be considered (see ARB_07 in [Topic 12]).*

-*It SHALL be ensured that each claim name is either included in the IANA registry for JWT claims, or is a Public Name as defined in [RFC 7519] (see ARB_06b in [Topic 12]).*
+*Rulebook authors SHALL ensure that each claim name is either
+- included in the IANA registry for JWT claims,
+- is a Public Name as defined in [RFC 7519], or
+- or is a Private Name specific to the attestation type. (see ARB_06b in [Topic 12]).*

 *For all claims (i.e., all top-level properties, all nested properties, and all array entries), the Rulebook SHALL specify whether an Attestation Provider MUST, MAY, or MUST NOT make that